DigitalWaters-fi/.github/README.md

 Our mission is to make **water science and management reproducible, scalable, and generalizable** through open-source technologies, transparent data practices, and stakeholder-driven innovation.

-<h2 align="center"> Core Objectives
+<h2 align="center"> Core Objectives </h2>

 ### 1. Co-develop architectures and models to support a comprehensive, scalable, source-to-sea digital twin of the hydrosphere

 * Build modular, interoperable architectures for hydrologic digital twins
-* Integrate sensor networks and physical models, data assimilation pipelines, and AI-driven components
+* Integrate sensor networks and physical models using interoperable data assimilation pipelines and AI-driven components
-* Align with OGC interoperability standards
+* Utilize OGC Standards
+* Adhere to European Interoperability Framework.
 * Promote FAIR (Findable, Accessible, Interoperable, Reusable) and open science principles

 ### 2. Enable replicable and scalable research in digital water management